yuxi120407/Communication-oriented-Autoencoders---where-Shannon-meets-Wiener/README.md

 # Communication-oriented-Autoencoders---where-Shannon-meets Wiener
-The python codes of paper "Communication-oriented Autoencoders - where Shannon meets Wiener"
+The python codes of paper "AUTOENCODERS TRAINED WITH RELEVANT INFORMATION: BLENDING SHANNON AND WIENER’S PERSPECTIVES"

 ### Installation